Expansion of the NBA: Modern expansion (1988–2004)

 The NBA has added seven more franchises from 1988 to present, the latest in 2004.
 Four teams were created in 1988 and 1989: the Charlotte Hornets, the Miami Heat and Orlando Magic, both in Florida, and the Minnesota Timberwolves.
 In 1995 the NBA created two new teams in Canada: the Toronto Raptors and Vancouver Grizzlies (who have since moved to Tennessee and are now the Memphis Grizzlies).
 The Raptors and Grizzlies were the first two Canadian teams since the now-defunct Toronto Huskies in the inaugural 1946–47 season.
 The league expanded to 30 with the Charlotte Bobcats in 2004, following the 2002 relocation of the Charlotte Hornets to New Orleans.
 In 2014, the Bobcats rebranded to and acquired the history of the Charlotte Hornets, with the New Orleans Pelicans being retroactively recognized as a new franchise established in 2002.

+Future expansion (2028–2029)

+On September 17, 2024, in the midst of rumors of the NBA potentially exploring expansion, ESPN reported on how the league had been exploring the idea of expanding once more since 2020 and that there had been many factors pointing to that idea of doing so in the upcoming future.

+On December 18, 2025, NBA commissioner Adam Silver said that a decision would be made in 2026 on whether to proceed with expansion, with Seattle and Las Vegas being the top markets to be considered.

+During meetings on March 24 and 25, 2026, the league's Board of Governors unanimously voted to explore adding expansion teams in Seattle and Las Vegas.
+The approval paves the path for the possible revival of the Seattle SuperSonics, which would result in the Oklahoma City Thunder ceding the Sonics' history back to Seattle.
+The Thunder have retained the rights to the SuperSonics' banners, trophies, retired jerseys, nickname, logo, and color scheme since the Sonics' move to Oklahoma City in 2008, which would be made available to any subsequent NBA team that plays in Seattle, subject to NBA approval.
+The potential of adding a brand-new team in Las Vegas, long rumored to be a destination for a future NBA franchise, is due to the city hosting the annual NBA Summer League, where all teams have participated since 2018, and the NBA Cup semifinal and championship games.
+Both teams are targeted to begin play in the 2028–29 season.
+Despite reports that the process was slowing down, the NBA stated that the process to finalize the expansion process would be completed by the end of 2026 with the target dates still on track.